 - Before trying to fold both legs, get the posture right with one leg folded.
 Use a pillow to rest your other hip bone.

 - Once you are able to manage the one-leg-folded position with ease (your ankles and knees don’t complain), try to fold both legs without putting any weight on the feet.
-Place your hands on the floor on either side of your hips and support your weight with your hands.
-Gradually, increase the amount of weight you put on your feet.
+Place your hands on the floor on either side

 - Start with your knees slightly apart.
 As you get more comfortable, get the knees closer together.